nmedia82/sync-wc-google/readme.txt

 4. Settings page

 == Changelog ==
+= 8.4 October 5, 2024 =
+* Bug fixed: Dimensions fields were being fetched for variations, now it is fixed.
 = 8.3 April 13, 2024 =
 * Feature: Compatible with WordPress version 6.5.2
 = 8.2 November 13, 2023 =